arizzi/nail/README.md

 I.e. the data of a single event can be seen as split on an fixed size horizontal axis, with some "per object" or "per collection" grouping, and on a variable size vertical axis that is not only different event by event but also different for different objects.

-A naming convention is assumed so that length of vectors and collections are named _nNameOfCollection_ and properties of an object or a collection are named *NameOfCollection_property*
+The NANOAOD naming convention is assumed so that length of vectors and collections are named _nNameOfCollection_ and properties of an object or a collection are named *NameOfCollection_property*

 ![datamodel](image.png)

-## Actions
+##Event processing Actions

 ##### DefaultConfig
 DefaultConfig command allows to specify in one line multiple fixed values columns such as cut values that can be later variated in systematic shifts or optimization studies.